vlazzarini/vanilla/README.md

 in this guide.
 Except wherever noted all these html pages can be opened directly in the browser.

+### Csound 6.x

+These examples are written using the Csound 6.x API:

 1.[Ping](1.Ping/.): this demonstrates how to import Csound WASM, start an engine, compile code and play a sound in response to a user action.